 - Contact your local council about their e-waste reclaim and recycle services (many councils now run annual or more frequent e-waste drop-off services).

-- Check out the Computer Recycling Guide or Recycling Near You websites for specific services in your area.
+- Check out the Recycling Near You websites for specific services in your area.

 With warm wishes for a safe, clean, green, and very happy Festive Season 2010.